MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ## Scenario

-In this section of our tutorial, we will be assembling an application called **Foo PlayFab App**.
-It is an **Android App** that has the following functions:
+In this section of our tutorial, we will be assembling an application called the **Foo PlayFab App**.
+It is an **Android** app that has the following functions:

 - It signs into PlayFab using an **Android Device ID**.
 - It receives push notifications from PlayFab.